 With a fondness for quality time and snuggles, the Maine Coon will lap up attention wherever they can get it.

 Named for its unusual ears that fold forward and downward, the Scottish Fold is a well-adjusted breed who bond quickly with their humans.

 Highly adaptable, these kitties can handle almost any living environment from a noisy house full of kids to a quiet single-person apartment.

-One of the most popular cat breeds, the Persian is best known for being calm and docile.
+The Persian is one of the most popular cat breeds, probably because it's best known for being calm and docile.
 Not the most active of breeds, these furkids prefer lounging on your lap or the sofa with occasional bursts of spontaneous activity.

 Persians adapt well to changes in routine and are good with people of all ages.
 They prefer a serene and quiet living environment but will be happy with children around as long as they’re gentle.